 Example Timetable

-Please arrive in time for the course to start promptly at 7:00pm on the Friday evening
+Please arrive in time for the first session at 6pm on the Friday.

 The course will end at 4:00pm on Sunday

-4:00pm - Rest period (in preparation for night work) – refreshments and evening meal not included.
+• 4:00pm - Rest period (in preparation for night work) – refreshments and evening meal are included with all booking options.

 7:00pm - Field demonstration: Setting harp traps, mist net and acoustic lures and recording bat activity with bat detectors.
 Getting data from bats in the hand: Recording species, sex, age-class and release calls.

-11:00am - Classroom session covering: Applications of radio-tracking for studying and surveying bats.
-A regional survey of woodland bat diversity in the South West of England.
+• 11:00am - Classroom session covering: Applications of radio-tracking for studying and surveying bats.
+Acoustic analysis of full-spectrum recordings of bat calls.

-2:00pm - Group discussion - Advantages and limitations of acoustic monitoring vs capture surveys
+2:00pm - Group discussion - Advantages and limitations of acoustic monitoring vs capture surveys- Why catch them at all?

 3:00pm - Recap and final questions